 Late, Late Lunch with...

-RIPPAC’s Late, Late Networking Lunches offers a limited number of students a chance to get up-close-and-personal with key political players.
+RIPPAC’s Late, Late Lunches offer a limited number of students a chance to get up-close-and-personal with key political players.

-During an off-the-record discussion, we focus on what these important people wished they had known when they were young and just starting out.
-The vibrant discussion goes from there.
+During these off-the-record discussions, we focus on what these important people wished they had known when they were young and just starting out.

 Past Speakers